micmejia/bible-dump/NKJV/Genesis/Gen 19.md

 And he said to him, "See, I have favored you concerning this thing also, in that I will not overthrow this city for which you have spoken.

 ###### 22
 Hurry, escape there.
 For I cannot do anything until you arrive there."
-Therefore the name of the city was called [^d]Zoar.
+Therefore the name of the city was called Zoar.

 ###### 23
 The sun had risen upon the earth when Lot entered Zoar.